rust-lang/rust/text/0000-drop-types-in-const.md

  - (Optionally adding a lint that warn about the possibility of resource leak)
 - Alloc instantiating structures with destructors in constant expressions,
 - Continue to prevent `const` items from holding types with destructors.
-- Allow `const fn` to return types wth destructors.
+- Allow `const fn` to return types with destructors.
 - Disallow constant expressions which would result in the destructor being called (if the code were run at runtime).

 ## Examples